nahikom/hypr/README.md

    **hyprctl reload**

+done

 ### ***--- Waybar ---***

-To make it work, you need to download fonts:
+To make it work, you need to download fonts:i8

    **sudo pacman -S nerd-fonts** (for arch)

+If you want to create your own theme with colors of the wallpaper:
+1. Create "example.css" in ~/.config/waybar or make a folder ~/.config/waybar/styles/ and insert:

+   **@define-color text1 #000000**

+   'text1' and 'shadow1' colors are for left and right modules, 'text2' and 'shadow2' colors are for central module.

+2. Write in main style.css (~/.config/waybar/style.css):

+   **import "/home/user/.config/waybar/example.css"**

+3. Run **killall waybar && waybar**

+done